Analysis | A pillow salesman apparently has some ideas about declaring martial law

 On Friday, he may again have had the chance to see that desk.
 At about 3 p.m., he was escorted into the West Wing.
 The subject of his visit?
 If notes Lindell was holding while he waited to enter were any indication, he wanted to discuss his thoughts on how Trump might finagle those “4 more years” Lindell had promised his Facebook followers.

-The Post’s Jabin Botsford captured an image of the notes Lindell was carrying with him as he went to meet with Trump.
+The Washington Post’s Jabin Botsford captured an image of the notes Lindell was carrying with him as he went to meet with Trump.
 Only half of the page can be seen, but even that tells a lot.

 Here’s our best attempt to capture what’s written on the page.